EcoVenture Classes are the Ideal Add-on to your Aquarium Field Trip Visit

 A link to request an EcoVenture class can be found in the confirmation email you receive after booking your visit.

 Students will develop observation skills by identifying the similarities and differences among shapes, colors, patterns, and numbers associated with animals.
 They will also develop empathy for living things.

 Curriculum Standard: Pre-K/K Math and ELA standards

-Students will compare and contrast patterns of behavior between adult animals and their offspring.
+Students will discover how young animals are different from their parents and how some animals care for their young.
 This class will also explore ways in which humans can respect animals in the wild, especially young.

 Awesome Ocean Creatures

 Students will investigate a variety of ocean habitats and the creatures that live there.
 They will learn that animal behaviors and body structures often determine the type of habitat that is best for survival.
 Students will be introduced to the dangers of pollution, namely plastic, in the ocean.

 Students will learn about how to identify insects and how they are important to their environment.
 They will also discover how to recognize changes in our environment and learn simple solutions to help make a positive change to our ecosystems.

 Students will study fossils to find out how animals were able to survive in prehistoric environments and how their descendants have changed over time.
 They will learn how to identify ancient remains of prehistoric animals to appreciate our planet’s past and future.

 We are all connected.
 Students will uncover the movement of matter through food chains during this program and recognize that all organisms, in life and in death, have an important role to play.